 Social media first showcased augmented reality filters in 2015.
 And yes, it was on good old Snapchat.
 The technology of face tracking was created by a Ukrainian startup called Looksery.
-Snapchat bought the company and introduced AR in the stories feature on social media.
-Snapchat Lenses offered more than 3,000 AR filters and became a massive success with users.
+Snapchat bought the company and introduced AR in the stories feature on social networks.
+Snapchat Lenses offered more than 3,000 AR camera filters and became a massive success with users.
 After all, that’s what the app is known for.

 Snapchat filters.
 Source